lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 support that allows a total bandwidth with up to 300 gigabytes per second (GB/sec).
 Each node on the ml partition has 6x Tesla V-100 GPUs.
 You can find a detailed specification of the partition [here](../jobs_and_resources/power9.md).

+!!! note
-**Note:** The ML partition is based on the Power9 architecture, which means that the software built for x86_64 will not work on this partition.
-Also, users need to use the modules which are specially made for the ml partition (from modenv/ml).
+    The ML partition is based on the Power9 architecture, which means that the software built for `x86_64` will not work on this partition.
+Also, users need to use the modules which are specially made for the `ml` partition (from `modenv/ml`).

 ### Modules

-On the **ML** partition load the module environment:
+On the `ml` partition load the module environment:

 ```console
 marie@login$ srun -p ml --gres=gpu:1 -n 1 -c 7 --pty --mem-per-cpu=8000 bash    #Job submission in ml nodes with 1 gpu on 1 node with 8000 Mb per CPU
 marie@ml$ module load modenv/ml    #example output: The following have been reloaded with a version change:  1) modenv/scs5 => modenv/ml
 ```

+### Power AI

+There are tools provided by IBM, that work on `ml` partition and are related to AI tasks.
+For more information see [here](power_ai.md).

 ## Alpha partition